bkase/XcodeGen/Docs/ProjectSpec.md

 - app-extension.messages
 - app-extension.messages-sticker-pack
 - xpc-service

+Note: Passing "" for the product type implies you want a LegacyTarget

 ### Platform
 This will provide default build settings for a certain platform.
 It can be any of the following: